Rigelyon/tenderhubapi/README.md

 # TenderHub API

 Welcome to TenderHub API.
-This repository is a backend for a TenderHub website
+This repository is a backend for TenderHub website

 ## Prerequisites